Eagle Rock (song): Tradition

 The song is also the basis of a tradition practiced among a small group of Australians for decades.
 Whenever the song is played at an event or a public bar, they (particularly the males) congregate on the dance floor where they unstrap their belts and hobble around singing the song with their trousers around their ankles.

 Ross Wilson of Daddy Cool, although perplexed about the origin of the practice has observed,'...
 I suppose it's got the silliness that was part of the charm of Daddy Cool.'

 It is commonly attributed to a group of mining engineering students, who at the time were residents of St John's College within the University of Queensland campus.
 St John's has had the eagle as its mascot since its founding in the early 20th century which lends support to their claim that they began the practice.
-In "St Leo's, the memory" (1992) by Michael A. Head, the author comments on the heated confrontations that occurred during his time at St Leo's college (a neighbouring residential college) between the residents of each college relating to this issue.
+In St Leo's, the memory (1992) by Michael A. Head, the author comments on the heated confrontations that occurred during his time at St Leo's college (a neighbouring residential college) between the residents of each college relating to this issue, with St Leo's claiming it as their own.

-The Clubs and Societies manual for the University of Queensland, has "Founders of the Eagle Rock Tradition" noted with the information for the UQ Mining and Metallurgy Association (MAMA).

-In 2010, Ross Wilson played at the UQ Union Oktoberfest event and prior to performing the Eagle Rock, thanked "UQ Engineers" for coming up with the tradition.
-In 2011, in a pre-recorded video message to the attendees of the UQ Engineering Undergraduate Society Ball, he also credited "UQ Engineering Students" as founding the tradition.

-The policy of the University of Queensland's Student Union states that no individual can be removed from the university pub, the Red Room, for dropping their pants whilst "Eagle Rock" is being played.

 Video

 The promotional film clip for "Eagle Rock" was shot on 16mm black-and-white film in 1971 by 23-year-old Melbourne filmmaker Chris Löfvén.
 It shows the band in Melbourne locations including South Melbourne, St. Kilda's Aussie Burger Bar opposite Luna Park and live shots from the 1971 Myponga Festival held in South Australia.

-A rarely seen experimental colourised version of the film clip was found and restored by the National Film and Sound Archive of Australia (NFSA). in 2013.
+A rarely seen experimental colourised version of the film clip was found and restored by the National Film and Sound Archive of Australia (NFSA) in 2013.
 The newly discovered version features a 37-second section using colour filters printed onto colour film stock.
-This particular print, though never intended for screening, was possibly seen by teenage audiences of 0-10 Network (now Network Ten) pop music program Happening 71 throughout 1971.
+This particular print, though never intended for screening, was possibly seen by teenage audiences of 0-10 Network (now Network Ten) pop music program Happening '71 throughout 1971.

-Track listing
+Track listings

-All tracks written by Ross Wilson unless otherwise indicated.
+All tracks were written by Ross Wilson unless otherwise indicated.